gabyballester/nextjs14-ecommerce-app-folder/README.md

 # Project: Next.js Ecomerce Platform (app folder version)

-The primary objective of this project is to develop an E-commerce Platform designed for deep learning with Next.js 14 and associated technologies.
-It will feature robust authentication mechanisms and an extensive dashboard for efficient management of products and orders.
+The primary objective of this project is to develop an E-commerce Platform utilizing Next.js 14 and associated technologies.
+The platform will feature robust authentication mechanisms and an extensive dashboard for efficient management of products and orders.
+This tech stack ensures the platform can handle complex database operations efficiently while maintaining scalability and robustness.

 ## Getting Started